 You can still watch movies with your senior loved one or neighbor.
 Use streaming services like Metastream or Netflix Party.
-These streaming services let you chat with your loved one while you watch your favorite movies online.
+These streaming services let you chat with your loved ones while you watch your favorite movies online.

 12. Check with your loved ones in a long-term care facility

 Ask the staff in the nursing home or assisted living facility to help you video call your loved one.
-You can also email pictures or letters and ask the staff to print out and give to your loved one.
+You can also email pictures or letters and ask the staff to print them out and give them to your loved one.

 13. Write Letters

 Letter writing is an art neglected today because everyone uses technology.
 Still, this old-fashioned communication is a heartfelt way to stay connected, especially with our older citizens.
 Express yourself and tell your loved ones things you can’t easily express in person.

 14. Help them go outside for a walk in the park

 A stay-at-home order doesn’t mean you must stay home the whole time.
 Instead of visiting your older family member or neighbor at home, arrange to talk outside at a nearby park.
 Just maintain physical distancing when you go out and wear a mask to stay safe.

 It’s vital for seniors facing social isolation to stay active rather than isolated in their homes.
 A long period of inactivity can make them weak.

 You don’t necessarily need a gym or special equipment to exercise.
 Exercise can be standing up, stretching the legs, or walking across the room.
 It doesn’t have to be rigorous.
 National Institute on Aging offers workout routines for the elderly on YouTube.
 Guide them in performing these exercises.